MohammadAminNouri/LayerWise-QC/README.md

 The dashboard is the main entry point.
 It lets the user change laser power, scan speed, hatch distance, layer thickness, powder uniformity, heat-memory, and fusion weights.
 Every change updates the volumetric energy density, the sensor-channel scores, and the final risk interpretation.

 The dashboard is useful because it shows the relation between process settings and the quality estimate in one place.
-For example, lowering scan speed increases energy input, while increasing scan speed reduces energy input.
+Lowering scan speed increases energy input.
+Increasing scan speed reduces energy input.
 Poorer powder uniformity increases the powder-bed risk contribution.
-Changing fusion weights shows how much the final output depends on the optical channel or the second sensor channel.
+Changing fusion weights shows how much the final output depends on the optical channel or on the second sensor channel.

 ## Software structure